 Nominees must promote peace and friendship within Central Virginia by helping out in local communities, and by encouraging understanding between students and the larger community.
 Particular emphasis in the selection of the award shall be on individuals who have demonstrated personal initiative in their work with the community and have exercised leadership in specific projects.
 Consistent with the intentions of the donor, no religious proselytizing should be associated with the work of the award recipient.

 Green Champion Award

-Created in honor of The Year of the Environment at Lynchburg College, this award celebrates one student who has demonstrated extraordinary leadership and service to Lynchburg College and the environment.
+Created in honor of The Year of the Environment at University of Lynchburg, this award celebrates one student who has demonstrated extraordinary leadership and service to University of Lynchburg and the environment.